Gabriel Chalita: Education

-Gabriel Chalita was born in Cachoeira Paulista, in the state of São Paulo, and published his first book at the age of 12.
-Concluded his studies of Bachelor of Laws by the Pontifical Catholic University of São Paulo (PUC-SP) in 1994, and of Philosophy by the Salesiana College of Philosophy, Sciences, and Letters of Lorena in 1989.
+Gabriel Chalita was born in Cachoeira Paulista, in the state of São Paulo, to a parents of Lebanese and Syrian descent.
+He published his first book at the age of 12.
+He concluded his studies of Bachelor of Laws by the Pontifical Catholic University of São Paulo (PUC-SP) in 1994, and of Philosophy by the Salesiana College of Philosophy, Sciences, and Letters of Lorena in 1989.

 In 1995, defended the thesis Relations of Power in Machiavelli and La Boétie, obtaining the grade of Master in Social Science, and in 1997, with the thesis The Power in the Renaissance, obtained the grade of Master of Laws by the PUC-SP.

 In the same year, defended the thesis The Seduction in the Speech in Jury Courts, obtaining the grade of Doctor in Communication and Semiotics, also by the PUC-SP.
 In the next year, defended the thesis Alternatives for the Independence of the city's Legislative Power, which he obtained the grade of Doctor of Law by the PUC-SP.

 Professional life

 Currently, Chalita is professor of Mackenzie Presbyterian University, of PUC-SP, member of the Brazilian Union of Writers, of the Brazilian Academy of Education, and president of the Paulista Academy of Letters.

 He presented, by the Sistema Canção Nova de Comunicação, the show Papo Aberto, broadcast on radio and TV.
-Currently, presents Caminhos in Rede Vida de Televisão, a Catholic TV broadcaster.
+Currently, presents Caminhos in Redevida de Televisão, a Catholic TV broadcaster.

 Acted, since his young years, in several NGOs; among them, the Latin American Youth for Democracy (JULAD).
 At the age of 19, was elected City Councillor in his birth city, becoming President of the City Council of Cachoeira Paulista.
 Also assumed the offices of Secretary of Youth, Sports and Leisure, and, posteriorly, Secretary of Education of the State of São Paulo, becoming president of the National Council of Secretaries of Education (CONSED) for two terms.